Congressional Cemetery: 21st century

 In May 2013, Congressional Cemetery hired Topographix, a firm which surveys cemeteries using ground-penetrating radar, to document burials in the cemetery.
 Although the cemetery had excellent records going back to its founding, many burial sites lacked a marker or had the marker removed or stolen.
-Additionally, subsidence of some areas and buckling in others changed the location of graves.
+Additionally, subsidence of some areas and buckling in others has changed the location of some graves.
 The last time Congressional Cemetery was accurately and completely mapped was 1935.

 By the end of 2013, about half the cemetery had been mapped, revealing a potential 2,750 unmarked burial sites.
 Cemetery staff said many of these burials are probably recorded, but some may be new discoveries.
 Congressional Cemetery officials said they were one of only 12 cemeteries in the city still accepting burials, and the mapping project would allow it to identify unused space.
 The mapping project was to be completed in the spring of 2014, and the cemetery said it would use the results to release a mobile phone app which will allow users to search for and locate graves on their own.

-In August 2013 the cemetery began using goats to eat and clear the surrounding wooded area of poison ivy, English ivy, grass, and other plants.
+In August 2013, the cemetery began using goats to eat and clear the surrounding wooded area of poison ivy, English ivy, grass, and other plants.
 The 58 "eco-goats", which cost $4,000, are considered more ecologically friendly than mowers and pesticides and provide fertilizer as well.
 It was the first use of goats inside the beltway.
 The use of the goats drew widespread international attention and televised reports on BBC World News, Nat Geo, News Hour, NBC Nightly News, Tokyo TV, China CCTV, and Al-Jazeera.

 Monuments and structures

-The Congressional Cemetery is a National Historic Landmark Historic District with 9 contributing structures and 186 contributing objects built from 1817 to 1876.
+The Congressional Cemetery is a National Historic Landmark Historic District with nine contributing structures and 186 contributing objects built from 1817 to 1876.
 Later structures and objects are considered to be "non-contributing" even if they are significant in the cemetery's current appearance.